Back to Blog

 Table of Contents

-In today's digitally connected world, safeguarding personal and professional accounts has never been more critical.
-This is true for individuals, businesses, and especially cloud-based customer support desks that handle sensitive data.
-From HIPAA compliance in healthcare to adhering to ISO, SOC2, GDPR, and FedRAMP frameworks, security best practices require robust methods of authentication that surpass the simple username-and-password model.
+In today's digitally connected world, safeguarding personal and professional accounts has never been more important.
+This is true for individuals, businesses, and especially cloud-based customer support desks.
+These desks handle sensitive data.
+From HIPAA compliance in healthcare to adhering to ISO, SOC2, GDPR, and FedRAMP frameworks, security best practices require strong methods of authentication.
+These methods must surpass the simple username-and-password model.
 One of the most universally recommended strategies is enabling two-factor authentication (2FA).
-In this article, we will look at why 2FA is essential, how it works, and the key services that support it.
+In this article, we will look at why 2FA is needed.
+We will also examine how it works.
+Finally, we will look at the key services that support it.

 What Is Two-Factor Authentication (2FA)?

-Two-factor authentication (2FA), sometimes referred to as multi-factor authentication (MFA), is a process where users must provide two different forms of identification to gain access to an account.
+Two-factor authentication (2FA), sometimes referred to as multi-factor authentication (MFA), is a process.
+Users must provide two different forms of identification to gain access to an account.
 Rather than just relying on something you know (e.g., a password), 2FA involves something you have (e.g., a smartphone or token) or something you are (e.g., biometrics).
 This extra layer of validation decreases the likelihood of unauthorized logins significantly.

 The Shortcomings of Password-Only Security

-Using only usernames and passwords can leave accounts vulnerable.
+Using only usernames and passwords can leave accounts at risk.
 Common pitfalls include:

 • Weak Passwords: Many users still reuse basic, easily guessable passwords.